01-edu/public/subjects/stock-exchange-sim/audit/README.md

 #### General

-###### Can you confirm that the program reads a file that describes the processes, analyze the entire file and propose a valid solution?
+###### Can you confirm that the program reads a file that describes the processes, analyzes the entire file and proposes a valid solution?

 ###### Does the project contains a checker program?